danzanellovossos/WindowsTaskRunner/README.md

 ## Requirements

+**Tested Windows Versions**: This solution has been tested and confirmed working on Windows Server 2008, 2016, 2019, and 2022.
+It also works on Windows 10/11 Pro/Enterprise editions.

+**Important Note**: The ability to monitor your interactive tasks through the loopback RDP connection depends on having multiple RDP sessions enabled.
+With only a single session allowed, you won't be able to connect for monitoring while your automated task is running.

 1. **Enable Concurrent RDP Sessions**
    - **Best practice**: allow multiple (or at least two) RDP sessions in Local/Group Policy.
    - If only a single session is allowed, once someone manually logs in via RDP, it might disconnect the session hosting your interactive task.

+   **Step-by-step instructions**:

+   **Option A: Local Group Policy Editor (Windows Pro/Enterprise/Server)**
+   - Press `Win + R`, type `gpedit.msc`, press Enter
+   - Navigate to: `Computer Configuration → Administrative Templates → Windows Components → Remote Desktop Services → Remote Desktop Connection Host → Connections`
+   - Double-click "Limit number of connections"
+   - Set to "Enabled" and set the value to `2` or higher

+   **Option B: Registry Editor (All Windows versions)**
+   - Press `Win + R`, type `regedit`, press Enter
+   - Navigate to: `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services`
+   - Create DWORD value: `MaxConnections` with value `2` or higher

+   **Note**: Windows 10/11 Pro/Enterprise and Windows Server support multiple RDP sessions.
+Windows 10/11 Home has limited RDP functionality.

 2. **Windows Credential for Loopback**
    - Create a generic credential mapping a loopback address (e.g., `127.0.0.2`) to the user running the tasks.